JupiterOne/graph-crowdstrike/docs/jupiterone.md

 ## Support

-If you need help with this integration, please contact [JupiterOne Support](https://support.jupiterone.io).
+The query used to ingest vulnerabilities limits to the date/time of the last successful integration or to the last 30 days for the initial run.
+If you need help with this integration, please contact
+[JupiterOne Support](https://support.jupiterone.io).

 ## Integration Walkthrough